 The King Hall Legal Foundation (KHLF) is an independent, 501(c)(3) non-profit organization operated and managed by King Hall students.
 KHLF will award a limited number of summer public service fellowships to currently enrolled first and second year students to undertake public service legal work that serves underprivileged and underrepresented populations.
-KHLF does not provide fellowships for prosecutorial work.
+KHLF does not provide fellowships for judicial or prosecutorial work.

 To be eligible for the KHLF Fellowships, candidates must: